Men's Health · Natural Performance · Ancient Wisdom

 The Problem With the Pill — Beyond the Side Effects

+The more serious issue with pharmaceutical ED drugs isn't the headache or the flush.
 It's what happens to the body's own systems when an external chemical does the work indefinitely.

 Dependency is real.
 Men who rely on PDE-5 inhibitors long-term often find that natural function becomes increasingly difficult without them.
 The body's own nitric oxide pathways, no longer needed, become less efficient.
 The psychological component — needing the pill to feel confident enough to perform — compounds the physiological one.